 CST is straightforward to use.
 It is inexpensive, highly portable, easy to standardise and is a safely controlled submaximal test where heart rates and perceived exertion are monitored throughout.
 It is also highly repeatable, therefore ideal for test-retest scenarios.

 Time to master

-CST is very uncomplicated to setup and conduct.
+Chester Step is very uncomplicated to set up and conduct.
 Nevertheless, as with any test with which the practitioner is unfamiliar, time should be taken to rehearse, fully understand the physiological principles of the prediction of aerobic capacity from submaximal heart rates and practice the Test to achieve best and meaningful interpretation of results.
-The CST Manual is therefore a highly recommended reference read.
+The CST Manual is, therefore, a highly recommended reference read.